OneBusAway/onebusaway-android/BETA_TESTING.md

 Please let us know if you experience problems with a beta or alpha, or would like to give general feedback (good and bad)!

+If the app crashes, please submit a crash report when you are prompted, and add comments on what you were doing when it crashed.
+This gives us the information we need to fix problems.

-You can reach us via:
+You can also reach us via:

 * Email - android-app (at) onebusaway.org
 * Posting a messsage to the [OneBusAway Google+ Community](https://plus.google.com/u/0/communities/105092615216731099521)